 How To Sew An Automatic Buttonhole

-Remove the universal presser foot
+Remove the universal presser foot from sewing machine.

-Don't forget pull down this lever.
+Before sewing don't forget pull down this lever.

 To execute the buttonhole automatic it must be lowered as far as it will go.